MoRamdan11/Treat-min-web/README.md

 # Treat-min
 It is an online platform (Website and Mobile Application) that provides an integrated medical service for the patient:<br/>
+* Booking Outpatient Clinics.
-o Booking Clinics and Medical Services. o Emergency: Find nearest hospitals and First-aid to do.
+* Booking Medical Services.
+* Emergency: Find nearest hospitals and First-aid to do.

 # Getting Started with Create React App